Iwofkt/tdde23-2025-labbar-05-u1-b-06/lab5/test_motivation.md

 This catches exceptions from gradient_condition and converts them to a ValueErrors because within combine_images gradient_condition becomes a faulty value if an error appers within it.
 It catches IndexError, ValueError, TypeError because these are the errors that can be raised within gradient_condition.

 ```python
 except IndexError:
     raise ValueError("Error in combine_images: generator<i> raised IndexError")
 ```
+Catches IndexError witch is the sole exception generators raise.
+Converts to ValueError to maintain combine_images' error abstraction.